aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xml-to-et/_index.md

 ---
 title: C# XML to ET - XML to ET Converter
 description: Aspose Excel.
-C# Aspose.Cells.
-XML to ET in C#.
-C# Convert XML to ET saveformat.
-C# XML to ET format.
-Save XML to ET C#.
+Convert XML to ET quickly and easily with Aspose.Cells.
+C# XML to ET.
+C# Save XML to ET.
+Save XML as ET using C#.
-keywords: [Aspose Excel., C# Aspose.Cells., XML to ET in C#., C# XML to ET saveformat., XML to ET C#., C# Convert XML to ET]
+keywords: [Aspose Excel., C# Aspose.Cells., Convert XML to ET in C#., Save XML to ET using C#., C# XML to ET saveformat., XML to ET Converter., C# Save XML as ET]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}